 - Kruger has an excellent road network.
 You don't need a 4x4.
 Most of the main roads are tar roads.
 The secondary roads are good quality gravel roads, and there is much less traffic on these.

 - Accommodation inside the Kruger National Park is quite basic.
 There are more than 20 different camps managed by SANParks, with accommodation ranging from campsites (pitch your own tent) to luxury guesthouses.
 The standard accommodation in Kruger consists of basic 2-bed and 3-bed chalets with small en-suite bathroom, a fridge, and air-conditioning.
 Towels and linen are provided.
 These bungalows are not luxurious, but basic, comfortable accommodation with decent single beds.
-The quality of the units range from disappointing (in need of renovation) to excellent (newly renovated).
+The quality of the units ranges from disappointing (in need of renovation) to excellent (newly renovated).
 The units are serviced and cleaned daily.

 The picture above shows what an open safari vehicle in the Kruger National Park looks like.
 Notice the canvas sides and canopy.